Our use of Cookies

 Apiary Inspection Programme

 There are two serious brood diseases of honey bee in the UK that are currently notifiable and subject to control under The Bee Diseases and Pests Control Order 2006.
 These are American foulbrood (AFB) and European Foulbrood (EFB).
 The control of AFB and EFB disease is the responsibility of the National Bee Unit, which carries out a risk-based inspection programme on registered colonies across England and Wales.
-If you keep honey bee colonies in England or Wales, you may be contacted by your local Bee Inspector for an inspection of your bees.
+If you keep honey bee colonies in England or Wales, you may be contacted by the NBU to have your bees inspected.

-If you ever have any serious concerns about the health of your colonies (whether you are registered or not), you can contact your local Bee Inspector to request a visit; even if it is a false alarm, it is always better to be safe than sorry.
+If you ever have any concerns about the health of your colonies whether you are registered or not, you can contact your local Bee Inspector to request a visit; even if it is a false alarm, it is always better to be safe than sorry.

 Further information